Sasken Technologies: Origin

-Sasken began as the brainchild of Rajiv C Mody, its chairman & MD, and three other co-founders: Krishna Jhaveri, Suresh Dholakia, and Badruddin Agarwala.
+Sasken was founded by Rajiv C Mody, its chairman & MD, and three other co-founders: Krishna Jhaveri, Suresh Dholakia, and Badruddin Agarwala.
 Sasken came into being as Silicon Automation Systems in 1989 in a small warehouse in Fremont, California.
 Later, the company changed its name to Sasken Communication Technologies Limited.
 The name 'Sasken' is a portmanteau of its original name (SAS) and 'ken', the Scottish word for knowledge.